 Mode 3: Automatic all-door lock when the transaxle is shifted out of PARK (P); automatic unlock for the driver's door only when the transaxle is shifted into PARK (P).

 Mode 4: Automatic all-door lock when the transaxle is shifted out of PARK (P); automatic all-door unlock when the transaxle is shifted into PARK (P).

 Before your vehicle was shipped from the factory, it was programmed to Mode 4.
 The mode to which the vehicle was programmed may have been changed since it left the factory.
-To determine the mode to which your vehicle is programmed or to program your vehicle to a different mode, see Vehicle Personalization on page 2-43.

-Disconnecting the vehicle's battery for up to a year will not change any previously programmed modes.
+To determine the mode to which your vehicle is programmed or to program your vehicle to a different mode, see Vehicle Personalization on page 2-45.
+Disconnecting the battery for up to a year will not change the programmed mode of the programmable automatic power door locks.